timfulker/musobuddy/replit.md

 # MusoBuddy - Music Business Management Platform

 ## Overview
-MusoBuddy is a comprehensive music business management platform designed to streamline administrative tasks for musicians, allowing them more time for their craft.
-It provides tools for managing bookings, contracts, invoices, and compliance requirements.
-The platform aims to be user-friendly, reliable, and scalable, offering a centralized solution for common music business challenges with significant market potential.
-Initial launch is focused on the UK market, with plans for international expansion.
+MusoBuddy is a comprehensive music business management platform for musicians, streamlining tasks like bookings, contracts, invoices, and compliance.
+It aims to be a user-friendly, reliable, and scalable centralized solution, initially targeting the UK market with plans for international expansion, enabling musicians to focus more on their craft.

 ## User Preferences
 Preferred communication style: Simple, everyday language.